HliasTsixlhs/VivaAPIChallenge/Documentations/Installation_Guide.md

           ```
         - Ensure the connection string for Docker setup (at the appsettings.json file of the Viva.Geo.API)
           uses `Server=sqlserver,1433`.
-        - Use the `docker_compose_control.ps1` script to manage the Docker setup.
+        - Use the `docker_compose_control.ps1` script at the root folder of the project to manage the Docker setup.
           Command:

       ```bash
       .\docker_compose_control.ps1